The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 Total: 18 hours

-ROI: 18 hours → repositioned to $12K-$20K clients vs. $6K-$8K = $2,833/hour invested.
+18 hours → repositioned to $12K–$20K clients vs. $6K–$8K.

 Replication checklist:

-Identify ideal client company size (revenue, employees)
+Identify ideal client company size (revenue, employees).

-Determine what they need (strategy vs. execution vs. both)
+Determine what they need (strategy vs. execution vs. both).

-Restructure services to match their needs
+Restructure services to match their needs.

-Price based on value to them (not cost to you)
+Price based on value to them (not cost to you).

-Position as strategic advisor (not service provider)
+Position as strategic advisor (not service provider).

-Target decision-maker with budget authority (VP, C-level)
+Target decision-maker with budget authority (VP, C-level).

 When phasing out 8 SMB clients, Katrina gave a 90-day notice.

-Why 90 days:
+Why 90 days

 Too short (30 days):

-Clients feel abandoned
+Clients feel abandoned.

-No time for proper handoff
+No time for proper handoff.

-Reputation damage risk
+Reputation damage risk.

 Too long (6+ months):

-Delays revenue transformation
+Delays revenue transformation.

-Reduces urgency
+Reduces urgency.

-90 days = optimal:
+90 days is optimal:

-Enough time for the client to find a replacement
+Enough time for the client to find a replacement.

-Katrina can help with the transition
+Katrina can help with the transition.

-Maintains relationship/reputation
+Maintains relationship/reputation.

-The transition process:
+The transition process

 Day 1: Notification

-Email to 8 phase-out clients
+Email to 8 phase-out clients.

-Explain strategic shift (enterprise focus)
+Explain strategic shift (enterprise focus).

-Offer 90-day transition support
+Offer 90-day transition support.

-Present 3 options (referral, transition plan, internal handoff)
+Present 3 options (referral, transition plan, internal handoff).

 Days 2–30: Transition planning

-Meet with each client
+Meet with each client.

-Document current systems/processes
+Document current systems/processes.

-Create transition playbook
+Create a transition playbook.

-Identify a replacement consultant or internal owner
+Identify a replacement consultant or internal owner.

 Days 31–60: Knowledge transfer

-Train replacement or internal team
+Train replacement or internal team.

-Hand off active projects
+Hand off active projects.

-Ensure continuity
+Ensure continuity.

 Days 61–90: Final support

-Available for questions
+Available for questions.

-Monitor smooth handoff
+Monitor smooth handoff.

-Complete final deliverables
+Complete final deliverables.

 Results:

-5 of 8 clients accepted referral (smooth transition)
+5 of 8 clients accepted referral (smooth transition).

-2 of 8 clients built internal capability (positive outcome)
+2 of 8 clients built internal capability (positive outcome).

-1 of 8 unhappy but understood (minimal damage)
+1 of 8 unhappy but understood (minimal damage).

-0 of 8 left negative reviews or badmouthed
+0 of 8 left negative reviews or badmouthed Katrina.

-Why the 90-day transition worked:
+Why the 90-day transition worked

 Time investment:

-Transition planning: 12 hours (8 clients × 1.5 hours each)
+Transition planning: 12 hours (8 clients × 1.5 hours each).

-Knowledge transfer: 24 hours (8 clients × 3 hours each)
+Knowledge transfer: 24 hours (8 clients × 3 hours each).

-Final handoffs: 8 hours
+Final handoffs: 8 hours.

-Total: 44 hours over 90 days
+Total: 44 hours over 90 days.

 Replication checklist:

-Give 60-90 day notice (not 30, not 180)
+Give 60–90 day notice (not 30, not 180).

-Offer transition support (don’t abandon)
+Offer transition support (don’t abandon).

-Provide referrals to peers (help them succeed)
+Provide referrals to peers (help them succeed).

-Document everything (make handoff easy)
+Document everything (make handoff easy).

-Stay available during transition (answer questions)
+Stay available during transition (answer questions).

-End on good terms (they’ll refer later)
+End on good terms (they’ll refer later).

-The compound effect:
+The compound effect

 Each move stacked:

-Profitability analysis: Identified 8 clients to replace (9 hours invested)
+Profitability analysis: Identified 8 clients to replace (9 hours invested).

-Enterprise positioning: Attracted $12K-$20K clients (18 hours invested)
+Enterprise positioning: Attracted $12K–$20K clients (18 hours invested).

 Here’s what almost derailed the upmarket move—and how she solved it.

-Problem 1: Longer sales cycle killed Month 3 momentum
+— Problem 1: Longer sales cycle killed Month 3 momentum

-When it appeared: Month 3 (enterprise pipeline build)
+When it appeared: Month 3 (enterprise pipeline build).

 What happened:

-SMB sales: 2-4 weeks from first call to close.
-Enterprise sales: 6-10 weeks.
-Katrina’s pipeline went dry in Month 3 because nothing closed fast enough.
+Katrina’s pipeline looked dry in Month 3 because nothing closed fast enough.

 Why it happened: